-- Have had your needs assessed and it has been determined that your needs can only be met in either permanent residential, nursing care or in an extra care tenancy. - Have savings and investments that are worth less than £23,250. - Own or have part legal ownership of a property, that has not been taken into account, when we assess how much you need to contribute towards the cost of your care. - Have mental capacity to agree to a deferred payment agreement or have someone who is legally appointed to make financial decisions on your behalf. - Ensure your property is registered with the Land Registry (if the property is not, you must arrange for it to be registered at your own expense). - Obtain written permission from the lender where there are other beneficial interests on the property, for example outstanding mortgages or equity release schemes.
+- Have had your needs assessed and it has been determined that your needs can only be met in either permanent residential, nursing care or in an extra care tenancy. - Have savings and investments that are worth less than £23,250. - Own or have part legal ownership of a property, that has not been disregarded, when we assess how much you need to contribute towards the cost of your care. - Have mental capacity to agree to a deferred payment agreement or have someone who is legally appointed to make financial decisions on your behalf. - zObtain written permission from the lender where there are other beneficial interests on the property, for example outstanding mortgages or equity release schemes.